1993 Dundee Timex Strike: Factory closure

 On the evening of the 14 June 1993 AEEU negotiators revealed that they believed Timex were committed to closing the Camperdown factory by Christmas 1993.
 This was later confirmed by Timex vice-president Mohammed Saleh shortly after a "final offer" was rejected by AEEU negotiators, who said the company's proposals would mean a 27% pay cut and a two-year wage freeze without a guarantee for a secure future for the factory.
 The Scottish Trade Union Congress, Scottish National Party (SNP) and Labour Party criticised the company's inflexibility in negotiations.
-On the 13 July an early day motion was submitted to the House of Commons with the support 55 Labour MPs and 1 SNP MP which condemned the Timex Corporation and supported a world-wide boycott of its products.
+On the 13 July an early day motion was submitted to the House of Commons with the support of 55 Labour MPs and one SNP MP which condemned the Timex Corporation and supported a worldwide boycott of its products.

 After removing all contents from the factory sooner than expected, the factory shut at 6pm on 28 August 1993 following six months of industrial unrest.
 Timex offered to bring in the Advisory, Conciliation and Arbitration Service (Acas) to discuss the possibility of compensation for sacked employees.
 The General Secretary of the AEEU described the factory closure as: "a great tragedy for Dundee and for Scotland, and indeed for the UK".

 Legacy

 In 1971, 42 per cent of people in employment in Dundee were employed in manufacturing.
 By 2001, that number was 15.2 per cent.
 The manufacturing sector in Dundee never recovered from the loss of the jobs at Milton and then the jobs at Camperdown.
 Many people involved with the 1993 strike struggled to find work afterwards.
 Although the 1983 strike and subsequent job losses had a bigger impact on employment in the city, the 1993 strike is the one that has entered popular memory.

 The strike has been the subject of a play and an exhibition at the University of Dundee.
 A collection of records relating to the strike is held by the university's Archive Services.

-An multimedia project called Generation ZX(X) was organised by Abertay University to mark the 25th anniversary of the strike.
+A multimedia project called Generation ZX(X) was organised by Abertay University to mark the 25th anniversary of the strike.

 A documentary titled The Rise and Fall of Timex Dundee, directed by Andy Twaddle, aired on BBC Scotland on 15 October 2019, as part of their People Power short series.

-The steep road the climbs from Camperdown Park along Faraday Street and Harrison Road to the site of the former Timex factory is still known colloquially as "Timex Brae" by many Dundonians.
+The steep road that climbs from Camperdown Park along Faraday Street and Harrison Road to the site of the former Timex factory is still known colloquially as "Timex Brae" by many Dundonians.

 It is possible to draw a through line from the presence of Timex in the city, especially its manufacture of early personal computers, to modern Dundee's video game industry, which has produced games such as Lemmings and Grand Theft Auto.